-If you are a faculty member interested in the GNL approach, we encourage you to review the Faculty Toolkit and join us at the GNL drop-in sessions on February 25 & 26, 2021!
+If you are a faculty member interested in the GNL approach, we encourage you to review the Faculty Toolkit and join us at the GNL drop-in sessions every other Monday!
 You can also contact the GNL team for any information and supports you need for your GNL ideas.

 Click on each course title to learn about the course and how the GNL approach was implemented.